sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="browser-enterprisesitelistserviceurl"></a>**Browser/EnterpriseSiteListServiceUrl**

 > [!IMPORTANT]
-> This policy (introduced in Windows 10, 1507) was deprecated in Windows 10, version 1511 by [Browser/EnterpriseModeSiteList](#browser-enterprisemodesitelist).
+> This policy (introduced in Windows 10, version 1507) was deprecated in Windows 10, version 1511 by [Browser/EnterpriseModeSiteList](#browser-enterprisemodesitelist).

 <a href="" id="browser-firstrunurl"></a>**Browser/FirstRunURL**
 > [!NOTE]